cyuancheng/Disaster-Response-Pipeline/README.md

 <a id='eg'></a>

-Running [this command](#com) **from app directory** will start the web app where users can enter their query, i.e., a request message sent during a natural disaster, e.g. _"Please, we need tents and water.
-We are in Silo, Thank you!"_.
+Running [run.py](#com) **from app directory** will start the web app where users can enter their message queries during a natural disaster, e.g. *"Is the Hurricane over or is it not over"*.

-What the app will do is that it will classify the text message into categories so that appropriate relief agency can be reached out for help.
+This app will classify the text message into categories, so that appropriate relief agency can be reached out for help.

 <a id='run'></a>

-## 2. Project Details
+## 2. Project Description

-There are three steps to get up and running with the web app if you want to start from ETL process.
+Three steps for this project:

 <a id='cleaning'></a>

 ### 3.1.
-Data Cleaning
+Data Processing (ETL)

 **Go to the project directory** and the run the following command: